HardlyDifficult/Tutorials/Chapter2.md

  - When reading the current Input state (e.g. using Input.GetAxis), either FixedUpdate or Update is fine.
 For example if you are checking the current position of the joystick, you'll get the same information in FixedUpdate and Update.
   - If you need to modify a rigidbody based on current Input state, I recommend reading Input in FixedUpdate to keep it simple.
  - When checking for an Input event (e.g. using Input.GetButtonDown), you must use Update.
 Input is polled in the Update loop.
 Since it's possible for two Updates to happen before a FixedUpdate, some events may be missed when only checking in FixedUpdate.
    - Always read events in Update.
-Unity will not block or warn you when checking for an event in FixedUpdate, and most of the time it will work - but occasional bugs will arrise.
+Unity will not block or warn you when checking for an event in FixedUpdate, and most of the time it will work - but occasional bugs will arise.

 <hr></details>
 <details><summary>Why is AudioSource on a GameObject vs just playing clips?</summary>